Geneva : Formalities and administrative procedures

 Car parks: most parking meters require you to enter your license plate number, and you can pay in euros.
 Approx. 1 CHF/20 minutes.
 You can also pay directly with your cell phone.

 Accommodation.
 If you're on a really tight budget, you can book a hotel on the French side of the border.
 Ferney-Voltaire and other villages in the canton and Pays de Gex offer hotel rooms at much lower rates than in Switzerland, for the same quality/price ratio.
-Ferney-Voltaire and many of its villages are well served by a regular bus service to downtown Geneva.
+The area is well served by a regular bus service to downtown Geneva.
 You should also bear in mind the exchange rate, which, depending on the current exchange rate, may not be very advantageous if the euro/Swiss franc exchange rate is lower.

 What's more, Ferney-Voltaire, a border village, and numerous towns such as Annecy, Annemasse, Thonon-les-Bains, etc., belong to the Greater Geneva area.
-These towns will soon be served by the streetcar linking them to Geneva, making transport much easier.
-The Léman Express already links Annemasse to the Cornavin station, and the whole project will be completed in 2026.
+It is planned that these towns will be served by the streetcar linking them to Geneva, making transport much easier.
+The Léman Express already links Annemasse to the Cornavin station, and the whole project will be completed by 2026.

 Passport and visas Geneva